JiamingZhou777/zjm.github.io/content/post/knn-ctc/index.md

 ---
-title: 🎉 One paper was accepted by ICASSP 2024, the code is comming soon
+title: 🎉 One paper was accepted by ICASSP 2024, the code is available now!
-summary: This paper presents **$k$NN-CTC**, a novel approach that overcomes these challenges by leveraging Connectionist Temporal Classification (CTC) pseudo labels to establish frame-level audio-text key-value pairs, circumventing the need for precise ground truth alignments.
+summary: This paper presents kNN-CTC, a novel approach that overcomes these challenges by leveraging Connectionist Temporal Classification (CTC) pseudo labels to establish frame-level audio-text key-value pairs, circumventing the need for precise ground truth alignments.
 date: 2023-12-13

 # Featured image